gonzalesluisfrancisco/daq_gert/README.md

 Currently on runs in a slow polled mode with the PIC18 but the plan is to offload commands to it with a PIC24 version with 12bit samples at much higher speeds and auto sequencing.

+* ADS1220 mode is for slow ~20 Sps of low level analog data